Charles C. Johnson: Holocaust denial

+Sarah Unsicker

+Missouri state representative Sarah Unsicker, a Democrat, was stripped of her committee assignments in 2023 after she repeatedly posted a photo on social media of herself posing with Johnson.

+Point Bridge Capital Lawsuit

+In October 2024 Semafor reported that Point Bridge Capital had filed a lawsuit against Johnson for civil racketeering.
+The lawsuit states that “Johnson is running a fraud and extortion scheme under which he [will] falsely present [himself] as intelligence agents or assets of U.S. government agencies.
+Johnson and Greenwill seek investments in upstart technology companies operating in the defense and intelligence sectors, which heavily rely on government contracts.
+If a company or investor doesn’t give in to their demands for equity or favorable investment terms, Johnson [will] threaten to sabotage the companies’ contracts or funding under the guise of their false claims to be government agents.”
+Johnson has denied the validity of these claims, characterizing them as lawfare.

 Books

-Johnson has written two books published through Encounter Books: Why Coolidge Matters, an essay collection encompassing various points in Calvin Coolidge's political career and featuring blurbs from John Yoo, Michelle Malkin, and Ted Cruz, & The Truth About the IRS Scandals.
+Johnson has written two books published through Encounter Books: Why Coolidge Matters, an essay collection encompassing various points in Calvin Coolidge's political career with blurbs by John Yoo, Michelle Malkin, and Ted Cruz, and The Truth About the IRS Scandals.
 Both books were published in 2013.

 Gawker lawsuit

 In June 2015, Johnson sued Gawker for defamation in Missouri for $66 million for Gawker's publication of rumours that Johnson defecated on the floor while a student at Claremont McKenna College, and filed a similar suit in California in December.
 In January 2016, the Missouri suit was dismissed.
-Johnson settled with Gawker's estate in 2018.
+Johnson settled with the by then-defunct Gawker in 2018.

 Work with Jeffrey Epstein and Steve Bannon

-On October 18, 2021, more than two years after the death of Jeffrey Epstein, Johnson decided to discuss his Breitbart boss and mentor Steve Bannon's relationship with the pedophile and human trafficker in an interview with Rolling Stone reporter Seth Hettena.
+On October 18, 2021, more than two years after the death of Jeffrey Epstein, Johnson discussed his Breitbart boss and mentor Steve Bannon's relationship with the pedophile and human trafficker in an interview with Rolling Stone reporter Seth Hettena.
 Steve Bannon met with Epstein multiple times after exiting the White House, including in December 2017.
 This was while Johnson was being managed by Bannon at Breitbart.
 Johnson told Rolling Stone that Bannon viewed Epstein as both a rival and spy, and was deeply interested in emulating Jeffrey Epstein's operation.
 Bannon also offered to introduce Johnson to Epstein, and Johnson claims he declined but continued to work under Bannon at Breitbart.
 In addition, Johnson declared in the Rolling Stone piece that he quietly shifted his allegiance from Donald Trump to Joe Biden, likely after the presidential election or sometime in early 2021.